-6.5.
-Time Limit for Appeals Nature of Appeal Time Limit (a) Appeals against the acceptance of an entry, Instructions to Drivers or the length of the course Race and Speed Events: not less than one hour before the start of practice.
-OtherEvents: not less than one hour before the start of the competition (b) Appeals against handicap, make up of a heat, or qualification for a heat or final Not less than one hour before the time laid down for the start of the competition, heat or, final (c) Appeals against a decision of a Scrutineer or Technical Commissioner, by the Competitor directly concerned Within 30 minutes of that decision being notified to that Competitor (d) Deleted (e) Appeals against any mistake or irregularity occurring whilst the competition is taking place Within 30 minutes of the appellant finishing the competition (f) Appeals concerning the results of a competition Within 30 minutes of the publication of provisional results or any amendments thereto, or, if results are published in accordance with D.26.1.3 or D.26.1.4, within seven days of the date of despatch (g) Appeals against a decision of the Clerk of the Course not falling within (a) to (f) inclusive Within 30 minutes from the time of the first communication of the decision to the Competitor.
+Time Limit Race and Speed Events: not less than one hour before the start of practice.
+OtherEvents: not less than one hour before the start of the competition Not less than one hour before the time laid down for the start of the competition, heat or, final Within 30 minutes of that decision being notified to that Competitor Within 30 minutes of the appellant finishing the competition Within 30 minutes of the publication of provisional results or any amendments thereto, or, if results are published in accordance with D.26.1.3 or D.26.1.4, within seven days of the date of despatch Within 30 minutes from the time of the first communication of the decision to the Competitor.
 If the party(ies) concerned are not present when the decision is announced, within 30 minutes of the posting of the decision on the Official Notice Board.
-(H33.1.6) (h) Appeals against a decision of the Stewards of the Meeting Within 30 minutes from the time of the first communicationt of the decision to the Competitor (subject to 7.1.5(b))
+(H33.1.6) Within 30 minutes from the time of the first communicationt of the decision to the Competitor (subject to 7.1.5(b))